 - swelling of the face or mouth

-- difficulty swallowing or speaking
+- trouble swallowing or speaking

-- chest tightness, wheezing, or difficulty breathing
+- chest tightness, wheezing, or trouble breathing

-If your child has been bitten by a spider:
+If your child has a spider bite:

 - Wash the area with soap and water.

-Seek Medical Care Right Away for a Spider Bite if:
+Get Medical Care Right Away for a Spider Bite if:

-- your child has any signs of an allergic reaction
+- Your child has any signs of an allergic reaction.

-- your child develops any kind of rash after a bite
+- Your child develops any kind of rash after a bite.

-- the area begins to look infected (increasing redness, pain, swelling, warmth, or pus)
+- The area begins to look infected (increasing redness, pain, swelling, warmth, or pus).